Race Details

 Critical info — please read!

-Start time: if you haven’t raced Falmouth in a few years, the race start time was moved from 7:30am to 7am in 2019, and remains that way this year.
+Start time: if you haven’t raced Falmouth in quite a while, the race start time was moved from 7:30am to 7am in 2019, and remains that way this year.

 Parking: There is NO PARKING of any kind less than seven-tenths of a mile from the race site.
 And there is no quicker way to get your car towed — or endanger the future of this race by angering local residents — than by parking anywhere but in the designated lots.
 Read the next section after this one carefully!
 And, please, remain fairly quiet as you bike down to the race site at such an early hour in the morning!

-Bike course: Same route as the past three years.
+Bike course: Same route as the past four years.
 If unfamiliar, consider driving it beforehand.
-(Yes: you may enter the Woods Hole campus with your car at 15mph.)
+(Yes: you may enter the Woods Hole campus with your car at 15 mph.)
 See the “Layout” section below for turn-by-turn directions.
 Here’s an online map.
 Here’s another, printable map.
-And read the signs on race day!
+And follow the signs on race day!

 There is two-way bike traffic along much of this race course.
 You must stay in the right lane at all times.
-A violation of this rule, even for a brief period, will result in a 4-minute time penalty.
-A second violation — or a first violation of longer than a few seconds — will result in disqualification.
+A violation of this rule, even for a brief moment, will result in disqualification.
+We must be harsh about this for everyone’s safety.

 The super-important parking warning: